1: The Milky Way Is Vast

 Drake was a radio astronomer who was intrigued by the notion of extraterrestrial life communicating deliberately (or accidentally) by radio.
 He set up a conference and created an equation to stimulate discussion among the attendees.
 It was never intended to represent reality, but to help people consider just what we need to know in order to seek other life in the galaxy.
 Some elements we know and can compute; others are “best guesses”.

 Either way, all the equation shows is that there might be hundreds or even thousands of civilizations in our galaxy.
-But because civilizations rise and fall over time, they don’t all exist at one time.
-And most will be nomadic or agrarian but not technologically capable.
+But because civilizations rise and fall over time, they don’t all exist simultaeously, and most will be nomadic or agrarian, but not technologically capable.
 If there are technological civilizations, they should number about 43 (arguable, but as good a guess as any) at this point in galactic evolution.
 With fairly even but random distribution they are probably about 40+ light years apart.
 Unless we’re particularly lucky, we probably don’t have a nearby neighbor.

 In fact, assuming we’re average (we don’t know enough to presume anything else) that means there are 21 civilizations that are less capable than us, and 21 that are more capable than us.
 That is not a big pool to draw from, but it is possible that we might someday make contact with another civilization.
 I prefer to remain optimistic.